ThomasBleijendaal/umbraco-custom-section/docs/search.md

 }
 ```

-Since we are still hard-coding everything and have not setup any database implementation,
+Since we are still hard-coding everything and have not setup any database,
 I will keep this method simple to demonstrate the basic idea:

 ``` Csharp